top of page

 I did my best to fill in all the blanks, about my insurance (Ambetter Standard Expanded Bronze), any medicine I was on (thankfully none), and prior surgeries (right big toe), but I guess it didn’t save correctly as when I arrived at my appointment 15 minutes early, I was required to fill out all the same information (and more) on numerous pieces of paper in an empty waiting room.
 I only mention the condition of the waiting room, as every other doctor’s waiting room I ever waited in was filled with people, usually with more than a few looking like they should be waiting in an emergency room.

 Besides my abdomen I also wanted my nurse practitioner to take a look at my blood pressure.
 A few months before I had it taken and it was 140/90, and the prior week it was disturbingly high at 160/94.
-Thankfully this time is was a reasonable 126/81, which may have been affected by my prior week long abstinence from alcohol and coffee.
+Thankfully this time it was a reasonable 126/81, which may have been affected by my prior week long abstinence from alcohol and coffee.
 The engineer in me had to kick myself as now I had no idea which abstinence was the culprit.
 As readers may remember from a previous article, I really enjoy bourbon.

 My abdomen was inspected and blood tested with negative results (which in medical terms is a good thing).
 Next was a CT scan of my abdomen and pelvis (with and without contrast) which was scheduled for two days later.
 While I was a little nervous, I was impressed the thoroughness of American medical industry and its urgency to get this issue resolved.